Home / Resume / Federal / Veteran Resume

 After

-Designed and delivered a 6-week onboarding program for 120 new personnel annually, reducing time-to-productivity by 25% and earning recognition as the top training program in the brigade.
+Designed and delivered a 6-week training and development program for 120 new personnel annually, cutting time-to-productivity 25% and earning recognition as the top program in the brigade.

 Strong action verbs for veteran resume guide resumes: